MarcusWolschon/osmeditor4android/documentation/docs/help/en/Advanced preferences.md

 ### Report app crashes

 Submit ACRA crash dumps to the Vespucci developers.
-You will still be asked on a per event basis if you want to submit a specific crash dump, if you set this to _off_ the functionalitiy is completely disabled.
+You will still be asked on a per event basis if you want to submit a specific crash dump, if you set this to _off_ the functionality is completely disabled.
 Default: _on_.

+### Enable hardware acceleration

+On Android 10 and later.

+Turn on use of hardware rendering on Android 10 and later.
+Default: _on_

 ### Show stats